Huldah Academic Legacy Awards Criteria

 - Actively contribute to the spiritual, educational, and cultural strengthening of the Israelite family

-- Embody covenant values in both scholarship and service
+- Embody Israelite values in both scholarship and service

 Scriptural Foundation

-- Daniel 1:17 – “As for these four children, God gave them knowledge and skill in all learning and wisdom…”
+- Daniel 1:17 (KJV) “As for these four children, God gave them knowledge and skill in all learning and wisdom: and Daniel had understanding in all visions and dreams.”

-- Proverbs 4:7 – “Wisdom is the principal thing; therefore get wisdom: and with all thy getting understand.”
+- Proverbs 4:7 (KJV) “Wisdom is the principal thing; therefore get wisdom: and with all thy getting get understanding.”

-- Nehemiah 4:6 – “So built we the wall… for the people had a mind to work.”
+- Nehemiah 4:6 (KJV) “So built we the wall; and all the wall was joined together unto the half thereof: for the people had a mind to work.”

 Category 1: Academic Excellence